Feedback About Milk Matters.

 Charlotte acted as my support and advocate during this really difficult time, including providing advice and access to equipment and important contacts.
-She kept fighting our corner and after speaking to experts around the country managed to locate Ann Dobson who was visiting Leeds.
-We managed to book an assessment with Ann who confirmed a posterior tongue tie and undertook the procedure to snip it there and then.
+She kept fighting our corner and after speaking to experts around the country managed to locate a consultant who was visiting Leeds.
+We managed to book an assessment and it was confirmed to be a posterior tongue tie and undertook the procedure to snip it there and then.
 There was immediate difference in feeding comfort and although there is still some sensation during feeds it’s improving all the time as my nipples heal.
 The trauma was so significant that it’s going to take time for the nipples to fully heal but I can see improvements daily.
 The best thing is that we’ve now been formula free for 6 days as it’s evident that Holly is now feeding effectively and is satisfied after each feed.

 I dread to think where we would be now if we hadn’t found Milk Matters.
 I was so determined breastfeed but came close to giving up on several occasions due to the pain.
 It was so frustrating that no other health professionals except Milk Matters were prepared to look at the cause of our feeding problems.
 Thank you!